firstname.lastname@example.org | 800-345-8223 ext. 201

 firstname.lastname@example.org | 800-345-8223 ext.
 203

 Kirsta Millar joined VBCF in 2015 as its part-time Policy & Development Manager, increasing and diversifying the organization’s revenue and coordinating its breast cancer advocacy efforts.
 Some of her key projects include strengthening the annual fund, organizing national lobby day, and managing Aces for Awareness, an annual charity tennis event.
 Her experience includes program management and policy research and planning for the National League of Cities in Washington, DC and the Institute for Children and Poverty in New York City.
-Kirsta has a B.A. in Political Science from Virginia Tech and an M.A. in Political Science with a specialization in public policy from Rutgers University.
+Kirsta has a Bachelor’s in Political Science from Virginia Tech and an Master of Arts in Political Science with a specialization in public policy from Rutgers University.
 In her free time, she loves to read and serves on the Richmond City Public Library Board as well as on the PTA Board at her children’s school.

 email@example.com | 800-345-8223 ext.
 204

 Jennie Southworth is currently VBCF’s Funds & Outreach Manager, beginning with the organization in 2010 as a contractual bookkeeper.
 She has taken on additional responsibilities to include donor database entry and acknowledgement, volunteer management, educational material inventory and distribution, and internal support services.
 Jennie began her career in banking, and after taking off several years to raise her two sons, started bookkeeping.
-Jennie received her Bachelor’s degree in psychology from Virginia Commonwealth University.
+Jennie received her Bachelor’s in psychology from Virginia Commonwealth University.
 She also serves as staff for CEDEPCA USA, the Protestant Center for Pastoral Studies in Central America, an educational non-profit working to transform lives by offering education, accompaniment and safe reflection spaces.
 A Richmond native, she currently lives in Hanover with her husband, sons, rescued mutts, and a rabbit.

 firstname.lastname@example.org | 800-345-8223 ext.
 202